Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Controls how often Luck activates on actions that support lucky effects.

 **How it resolves.** The trait creates activation weight and converts it into chance.
-Direct grants increase the weight before the final chance is derived.
-The result approaches but never reaches 50%.
+Every reached mastery rank adds `10%` activation weight, and direct grants add their percentages alongside mastery before the final chance is derived.
+The result approaches but never reaches `50%`; this is an asymptote, not a hard cap.

 ### Direct Grant Ranges